dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 ---
 layout: default
-title: "Pub Assets and Transformers"
+title: "Assets and Transformers"
-description: Transforming and generating assets and files during development
+description: How pub transforms and generates assets and files during
-             and build time.
+             development and build time.
 ---

 {% include toc.html %}